 Wireframes are a type of prototype that visually displays the layout of a web page or application.
 They are a rough sketch of how pieces of content work together on a screen.
-Usually when we think of or talk about wireframes, we’re referring to a high level skeletal depictions that use boxes with Xs in them to show where images are and squiggly lines to represent text.
+Usually, when we think of or talk about wireframes, we’re referring to high-level skeletal depictions that use boxes with Xs in them to show where images are and squiggly lines to represent text.

 There is no one correct way to use wireframes, so one person’s idea of what a wireframe is may be completely different from another’s.